-The primary criterion for most scholarships is a good academic score, however, it also depends on factors such as your chosen institution, subject and level.
+The primary criterion for most scholarships is a good academic score, however it also depends on factors such as your chosen institutions, subject and level.
 In some scholarships, factors like extracurricular activities, and volunteering can also be used to advantage.

 Here are some of the more popular scholarships.

-- This programme is designed to enable students to pursue courses of advanced study and research at the Master and PhD level in Commonwealth countries other than their own.
+- This program is designed to enable students pursue programs of advanced study and research at the Master and PhD level in Commonwealth countries other than their own.

 - The award comprises travel, living allowance and all compulsory tuition fees.

 - Research associateship is offered to master degree holders in engineering and PhD holders in natural science or engineering disciplines.

 - For graduate students in a wide variety of disciplines.

 - Students must accept an offer from a university in Ontario and obtain a valid student permit (visa).